 - (a) For all annual reporting, the PSP will access the PHMSA Pipeline Data Mart beginning on March 16 of every year to confirm operator submittals.
-Failure to meet Aannual Rreport submittal deadlines will result in issuance in a Wwarning Anotice; failure to meet submittal deadlines in two successive calendar years will result in the issuance of a NPV against the operator. - (b) For all specialized reporting, failure to meet submittal deadlines and requirements will result in issuance in a \text{Ww} arning \text{Nn} otice or a NPV against the operator. - (c) Geographic Information System (GIS) data shall be submitted to the PSP and shall include assets as defined in paragraph 11001(mm) as pipeline facilities and/or pipeline systems.
+Failure to meet Aannual Rreport submittal deadlines will result in issuance in a Wwarning Nnotice; failure to meet submittal deadlines in two successive calendar years will result in the issuance of a NPV against the operator. - (b) For all specialized reporting, failure to meet submittal deadlines and requirements will result in issuance in a Wwarning Nnotice or a NPV against the operator. - (c) Geographic Information System (GIS) data listed in subparagraph (II) below shall be submitted to the PSP.
 GIS data shall be submitted in the North American Datum of 1983 (NAD 83) approved in writing by the PSP Chief.
 Data may be submitted in zipped geodatabase (GDB), zipped shapefile (SHP), or google keyhole markup language (KML), with preference for GDB and SHP. - (I) Data shall be submitted electronically and can be submitted through a form available on the Commission's website.
 Commission staff may update the form periodically.
 Whether annual filings are provided through the Commission-provided form or separately, operators shall ensure that all information required is included in any submitted report filings. - (II) Data specifications.
-In addition to the data requirements listed in the National Pipeline

-Mapping System (NPMS) Operator Standards Manual, the state of Colorado also has the following data requirements: - (A) the maximum allowable operating pressure; - (B) testing pressure; - (C) the pipe description (i.e., nominal diameter, coating, standard dimension ratio, and material);

-- (D) description of corrosion protection (i.e., Galvanic, Rectified/Impressed Current, or NA); - (E) identify as HCA/MCA on each segment for class location, as applicable; and - (F) abandoned as defined in 49 CFR 192.3 and inactive pipelines.
-Include abandonment and inactive dates as applicable, as defined in 49 CFR 192.727.
+The following data attributes for Transmission, Distribution, and Gathering pipelines shall be submitted to the extent available: - (A) spatial location of the pipeline; - (B) operator name; - (C) fluid type; - (D) designation of pipeline as Transmission, Distribution, or Gathering; - (E) for Transmission pipelines only, the additional data provided to the National Pipeline Mapping System (NPMS) by the operator; - (F) abandoned as defined in 49 CFR 192.3 and inactive pipelines.
+Include abandonment and inactive dates as applicable, as defined in 49 CFR 192.727; - (G) the maximum allowable operating pressure; - (H) the testing pressure; - (I) the pipe description (i.e., nominal diameter, coating, standard dimension ratio, and material); - (J) description of corrosion protection (i.e., Galvanic, Rectified/Impressed Current, or NA); and - (K) identify as HCA/MCA on each segment for class location, as applicable.